junxit/us-congress-bills-112/metadata.md

 - 2011-03-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 292 - 130 (Roll no. 206). (text: CR 3/30/2011 H2083)
 - 2011-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 292 - 130 (Roll no. 206).(text: CR 3/30/2011 H2083)
 - 2011-04-04 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2011-06-21 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported without amendment favorably.
+- 2011-06-21 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow without amendment.
+Without written report.
+- 2011-06-21 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow without amendment.
+Without written report.
+- 2011-06-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 78.